benjaminion/upgrading-ethereum-book/src/book.md

 ##### Putting it all together

 At the end of the round, we have considered all the indices between $m_1$ and $m_2$, which, by construction, is half of the total indices.
 For each index considered, we have either left the element in place, or swapped the element at a distinct index in the other half.
-Thus, all of the indices have been considered exactly once for swapping.
+Thus, all the indices have been considered exactly once for swapping.

 The next round begins by incrementing (or decrementing for a reverse shuffle) the round number, which gives us a new pivot index, and off we go again.